DeadAlready/easy-rbac/README.md

 ## v4

 v4 is a backwards compatible rewrite for TypeScript.
-It adds support for regex operations.
+It adds support for regex operations and express middleware

 - Adds typescript types
 - removes debug dependency
 - adds regex support
 - bubbles up .when execution errors
+- express middleware under /express

-## NB!
-Important changes with v3
+## v3

 v3 is a rewrite of the library as such there are important changes: